Pokrt/dleap_tutorial/intermediate/rules.md

 :::

-TODO You can connect rules also with AppItems (submit buttons).
+You can connect rules also with AppItems (submit buttons).
 This is not so straightforward because you have to display the given button first.
-TODO step-by-step hide actionbutton

-::: tip Exercise
+::: info Exercise
 Try to hide the action button when the amount is less than 4.
 You can use the following form.
 ![img_23.png](img_23.png)
 :::

-::: Step by step solution
+::: details Step-by-step solution

 1\.
 First, you need to create your form for order.
 Our has one short text and one number type inputs.
 ![img_23.png](img_23.png)